SfikasTeo/Arch/README.md

 </details>

 # [Arch](https://wiki.archlinux.org/title/Arch_Linux) [<img src="https://github.com/SfikasTeo/Arch/blob/main/Arch_Logo.png" width="220" align="right" alt="Arch">](https://wiki.archlinux.org/)
 Arch Linux is a barebone linux distribution with a **minimal** ISO focused on the KISS and 'Do-it-yourself' principles.
 Striving to provide the latest software releases, the distribution is based on a **rolling release** model.
+Arch uses **[systemd](https://wiki.archlinux.org/title/Systemd#Basic_systemctl_usage)** as the init process and provides [journal](https://wiki.archlinux.org/title/Systemd/Journal) as a logging system.
 Lastly Arch follows Linux Foundation's Filesystem Hierarchy Standard ([FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html)), and the package management is based on [Pacman](https://wiki.archlinux.org/title/Pacman).

 **Disclaiming**: The following guide will be customized and specific for my set-up process.
 Alternating the guide to your needs is advisable.